Eight Las Vegas high schoolers face murder charges in their classmate’s death. Here’s what we know

 None of the students who were arrested have been formally charged, and The Associated Press is not naming them.

-Hearings will be held at later dates to determine if the students under 16 will be charged as adults.
+Hearings known as certification proceedings will be held at later dates to determine if the students under 16 will be charged as adults.

+David Tanenhaus, history and law professor at the University of Nevada, Las Vegas, said this case highlights the importance of having a process in place for handling homicide cases involving young defendants.

+“The certification hearing is an adversarial setting,” he said.
+“The juvenile will have an attorney, who will make the argument that this kid is amenable to reform and that they belong in the juvenile justice system.”

 WHAT HAPPENED ON THE DAY OF THE ATTACK?